Did you know that you have the right to be involved in decisions that affect you at school? Your voice matters.

-- Having your say at meetings where decisions are made about your learning and support
+- Talking about what you want and need at meetings where decisions are made about your learning and support

 - Being involved in planning how and what you learn

 - Being asked for your views about the way the school is run or any planned changes about the school